A PARENTS GUIDE TO OUR SCHOOL

 The school is aware that a lively, purposeful and structured learning environment is essential in promoting high standards and good working practices.
 Displays of pupils’ work, stimulus materials and appropriate resources are very important in setting standards, raising expectations and also play a key role in effective behaviour management.
 All departments, class teachers and tutors are expected to manage their display areas effectively and to contribute to displays in public areas of the school.
 The structure and organisation of the classroom is also an important factor in developing effective working methods and a positive ethos.
 Whilst this is left to individual teachers and departments, it is expected that classrooms and learning areas are orderly environments where pupils can work effectively, comfortably and most importantly of all – safely.
 It is crucial that adequate resources are provided and are accessible, and that pupils treat classrooms, workshops and any other learning environments with respect.

-At Longdon Park School we believe that the development of capability in the safe use of ICT is an essential requirement of the pupils’ education and that they have an entitlement to IT resources and teaching of the highest possible quality development of ICT at the School is guided by the following principles:
+At Longdon Park School we believe that the development of capability in the safe use of ICT is an essential requirement of the pupils’ education.
+ICT at the School is guided by the following principles:

 - staff are encouraged to make full use of opportunities for professional development in ICT.
 Practical workshops are to be held on a regular basis as part of the school-based INSET programme, and there are also opportunities to attend external courses.